-Each year I am able offer a very limited number of internship opportunities in my Reading and Harrisburg Office as budget and space allow.
+Each year I am able offer a limited number of internship opportunities to college students in my Reading Office as budget and space allow.
 I firmly believe that gaining hands-on, real-world experience is an integral part of a student’s education.
 Therefore, I attempt to make internships in my offices challenging and interesting for students.

-Because I receive many applications for internships for a small number of slots, the application process can be competitive.
+Because I receive many applications for internships, the application process can be competitive.
 As such, it is important that you provide a complete packet of application materials as outlined below.
 As part of the applicant review process, you may be asked to come in for a personal interview.
+Ties to Berks County are strongly preferred.

-Applications for summer internships must be received by April 10, 2019.
+Applications for 2024 summer internships must be received by April 26, 2024.
+We will begin conducting interviews in early May.

 Frequently Asked Questions: